Ireland

 Helleborus orientalis

 Hellebores are evergreen perennials that form slowly spreading clumps of leathery, dark green leaves.
-Stems typically bear four to five flowers.
-They bloom very early, in late winter and early spring.
-They are suitable for cutting for a vase only after conspicuous seed pods form in the center of the flower and the flower matures.
-Before this, they tend to wilt, and the stems cannot hold the flower upright.
+Stems usually bear four to five flowers.
+They bloom very early, already in late winter and early spring.
+They are usable for vases only after conspicuous seed pods form in the center of the flower and the flower matures.
+Earlier, they tend to wilt and the stems do not hold the flower in an upright position.
 All parts of the plant are poisonous.
-Double Ellen Pink Spotted has full, delicate pink flowers with dark burgundy spots.
+Double Ellen Pink Spotted has double, soft pink flowers with dark burgundy spots.

 Sold Out